intel/MultiArchUefiPkg/README.md

 ## Special builds

-UCX86EmulatorPkg uses a port of Project Unicorn to UEFI which is not yet upstreamed.
+MultiArchUefiPkg uses a port of Project Unicorn to UEFI which is not yet upstreamed.
 Beyond UEFI support, the unicorn-for-efi repo also contains critical fixes to the operation of emulator.
 Beyond fixes, there are additional improvements that rely on additional new Unicorn APIs being